 There is so much to see and do in Old Town Alexandria.
 While a bit removed from the downtown core, it’s definitely worth the trip.
 You can get to the beginning to the Old Town area by taking the metro to King Street (don’t expect to find parking) and beginning your walk south from there, or take the free trolley if you’d rather not walk.
 You’ll find dozens of shops to browse albeit expensive ones, plenty of sidewalk cafes and some great restaurants.
 At the end of the street is the Potomac River Harbor that’s packed full of boats and has amazing views.

-As you can see, there are many things to do that are not the typical touristy activities in Washington, DC.
-These are just a few ideas.
-Check here for even more non-touristy Washington DC recommendations.
+As you can see, there are many things to do that are not the typical touristy activities in the city.
+These are just a few ideas for unconventional things to do in Washington dc.

 Where to Stay in Washington DC